GuillermoClara/GuillermoClara/README.md

 - 👀 I’m interested in Back-end development and Machine Learning
 - 🌱 I’m currently studying Computer Science
 - 💞️ I’m looking to collaborate on software developing
-- 📫 How to reach me: guillexclara@gmail.com
+- 📫 How to reach me:
+Email: guillexclara@gmail.com
+Instagram: @guille.clara
+Whatsapp: +1(470) 733-1744

 <!---
 GuillermoClara/GuillermoClara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.